Loading…

 Mehdi Najafzadeh

-Senior Director, Medidata AI, United States
+Senior Director, Medidata Solutions, United States

 Mehdi NajafZadeh, PhD, is Senior Director at Medidata AI.
 Before joining Medidata AI, he was an Assistant Professor of Medicine in the Division of Pharmacoepidemiology and Pharmacoeconomics, Department of Medicine, Brigham and Women’s Hospital and Harvard Medical School, and the...
 Read More →